Orange Revolution: Causes of the Orange Revolution

-The state of Ukraine during the 2004 presidential election is considered an "ideal condition" for an outburst from the public.
-During this time Ukrainians were impatient while waiting for the economic and political transformation.
+The state of Ukraine during the 2004 presidential election was considered to be in "ideal condition" for an outburst from the public.
+During this time, Ukrainians were impatient while waiting for the economic and political transformation.
 The results of the election were thought to be fraudulent.

 The Revolution empowered many Ukrainians to take to the streets and participate in the protests, some lasting as long as seventeen days.
 The protests did not have national participation, but mostly was joined by western and central Ukrainians.
 Ukraine gained independence in 1991 and it was the quest for that independence that supported the Orange Revolution.
 Ukrainians for the most part did not want to be too closely associated with the past history of the Soviet Union.
-The Austro-Hungarian roots in the eastern European geo-cultural area of Ukraine (formerly known as Poland-Lithuania) helped shape the modern day Ukrainian national identity.
+The Austro-Hungarian roots in the eastern European geo-cultural area of Ukraine (formerly known as Poland-Lithuania) helped shape the modern-day Ukrainian national identity.

 Factors enabling the Orange Revolution

-The Ukrainian regime that was in power before the Orange Revolution created a path for a democratic society to emerge.
-It was based on a "competitive authoritarian regime" that is considered a "hybrid regime", allowing for a democracy and market economy to come to life.
-The election fraud emphasised the Ukrainian citizens' desire for a more pluralistic type of government.
+The Ukrainian regime prior to the Orange Revolution sought to create a path for democratization.
+Ukraine was considered a "competitive authoritarian regime" that is transitioning hybrid regime, allowing for room to fully transition into a liberal democracy, with a market based economy.
+The Ukrainian electorate sought to elect a candidate to bring economic and political reforms.
+Yushchenko quickly established himself as the leading candidate in calling for these reforms.

-The Cassette Scandal sparked the public's desire to create a social reform movement.
-It not only undermined the peoples' respect for Kuchma as a president but also for the elite ruling class in general.
-Because of Kuchma's scandalous behaviour, he lost many of his supporters with high ranking government positions.
-Many of the government officials who were on his side went on to fully support the election campaign of Yushchenko as well as his ideas in general.

 After a clear lack of faith in the government had been instilled in the Ukrainian population, Yushchenko's role had never been more important to the revolution.
 Yushchenko was a charismatic candidate who showed no signs of being corrupt.
-Yuschenko was on the same level as his constituents and presented his ideas in a "non-Soviet" way.
-Young Ukrainian voters were extremely important to the outcome of the 2004 Presidential election.
-This new wave of younger people had different views of the main figures in Ukraine.
-They were exposed to a lot of negativity from the Kuchmagate and therefore had very skewed visions about Kuchma and his ability to lead their country.
+Yushchenko was on the same level as his constituents and presented his ideas in a "non-Soviet" way.
+Young Ukrainian voters were extremely important to the outcome of the 2004 presidential election.
+This new wave of younger people born in a post-Soviet Ukraine had different views of the main figures in Ukraine.
+They were exposed to a lot of negativity from Kuchmagate and therefore had very skewed visions about Kuchma and his ability to lead their country.

 The abundance of younger people who participated showed an increasing sense of nationalism that was developing in the country.
 The Orange Revolution had enough popular impact that it interested people of all ages.

+Visits of Vladimir Putin to Ukraine in 2004

+In 2004, Russian president Vladimir Putin visited Ukraine numerous times.